 Jane Goodall says, these patterns of behavior “are passed on from generation to generation through observation, imitation and practice.
 That is a definition human culture.”

 Family life is similar to ours in many ways.
-Chimpanzees suckle their young for five years.
+AChimpanzees suckle their young for five years.
 For seven more years, these youngsters are emotionally dependent upon their moms at which time they learn as we do, i.e. from our mom’s during our dependent years.
 They remain bonded to their families for as long as they live which can be 60 years.
 They share their lives with their siblings.
+A group of Chimpanzees is called a Shrewdness of Apes.

 They show true compassion and altruism.
 They “kiss, hold hands, pat others on the back, they swagger and shake their fists in the same context as humans,” says Jane Goodall.